MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started-create-api-instances.md

 ## 2. Download the deployment script from your Azure Storage Account

 Each MAKES deployment includes the scripts required to provision an instance of MAKES in Azure.
 These tools are located in the 'tools' folder that you verified above.
 To download the scripts, open the 'tools' folder, then open the 'kesm' folder.
-The kesm folder will contain a set of sub-folders, one for each environment we support.
-Select win-x86 if you are using a Windows machine or osx-x64 if you will be running the script on a Mac and open the folder.
 Select the 'kesm.zip' file located in this folder from Storage Explorer and click 'Download' from the top ribbon:

 ![Download kesm.zip](media/get-started-download-kesm.png)